Yousef-Majidi/Learn2Blog/README.md

 # Learn2Blog

-This is an open source command line app to help you quickly convert your text and md notes into html files so they can be easily published on your blog.
+This is an open source command line app to help you quickly convert your text and markdown notes into html files so they can be easily published on your blog.
-With this tool, you can write your notes in plain text or md files and convert them into html files with a single command.
+With this tool, you can write your notes in plain text or markdown files and convert them into html files with a single command.
 This way, you can focus on learning to blog and not worry about the technical details of creating a blog.

 ## Building and Running the App